-- Select the platforms that you want to support (this how-to assumes that you will choose at least iOS).
+Select the platforms that you want to support.

 Optionally, upload custom-branded app icons and splash screens under the tabs for the different platforms.
 You can find those tabs next to the App Info tab.

-Click Publish for Mobile App Stores.
-You will be presented with the Build Mobile App Store Packages page.
+- Click the green Publish for Mobile App Stores button.
+You will be presented with the Build Mobile App Store Packages page: